Norfolk parakeet: Taxonomy

 George Robert Gray described the Norfolk parakeet in 1859 as Platycercus Cookii, from a specimen in William Bullock's museum, and recorded it as from New Zealand.
 The species name honours James Cook, who reported the species on Norfolk Island when he landed there in 1774, noting it was the same as those occurring in New Zealand.
 In 1862, Gray described a specimen from Norfolk Island as Platycercus rayneri, collected by a Mr Rayner.
 In 1891, Italian ornithologist Tommaso Salvadori confirmed the two taxa as synonymous and coming from Norfolk Island.

-It was long considered a subspecies of the red-crowned parakeet of New Zealand.
+It was long considered a subspecies of the red-fronted parakeet of New Zealand.
 Ornithologists Alfred North (1893) and Graeme Phipps (1981) noted that the Norfolk parakeet was significantly larger than the red-fronted parakeet.
 Phipps added that further investigation was needed into their status and conservation.
 DNA analysis in 2001 showed that it was an early offshoot from the other parakeets in the genus Cyanoramphus, with only the New Caledonian and Chatham parakeet more divergent.

 "Norfolk parakeet" has been designated the official name by the International Ornithologists' Union (IOC).
 It is also known as Norfolk Island green parrot, and locally as green parrot.
 The name "Tasman parakeet" is used by ornithologists Les Christidis and Walter Boles on the argument that this species and the Lord Howe red-crowned parakeet (Cyanoramphus novaezelandiae subflavescens) are probably a single species for which they use biogeographical arguments.
 Tasman is used for other species with the same distribution and they propose that name for that reason.
 However, the latter subspecies was not included in the genus-wide phylogenetic reconstruction using DNA sequences, and the lumping of the species should be considered tentative.